daveferrara1/handlebars-webpack-plugin/README.md

-# Version 1.2.1.
+# Version 1.2.2.

+Updates Include:

-Now can output a hash partial {{> hash}} of value [hash], and will output multiple files option instead of just SPA single file.
+Output a hash partial {{> hash}} of value [hash].
+Multiple files option instead of just SPA single file.
+Simplified naming to aide with Hapi Vision Templates.

 See this WIP Boilerplate for webpack 2 config.  https://github.com/Devmonic/Hapi

+To install use NPM: `npm install handlebars-webpack-plugin-simple --save-dev`

 # Webpack plugin for Hapi + Handlebars

 ## Why?

-When running "webpack-dev-server" I couldn't use handlebars like so: {{{content}}} or {{filename}}.
+When running "webpack-dev-server" I couldn't use handlebars simply like so: {{{content}}} or {{filename}}.
 This simplifies the process.
-Originally implemented to support "webpack2 + vision + hapi."
-I also found even without Vision this was helpful for "webpack2 + hapi" so this has been added to NPM.
+Originally implemented to support "webpack2 + Handlebars + Vision + Hapi."
+I now prefer this even without Vision so my fork has been added to NPM.

-To install use NPM: `npm install handlebars-webpack-plugin-simple --save-dev`

 ## Whats Different?

 This will make it so you don't have to use something like {{ folder/file }}.
-If you are using Hapi + handlebars this may not work of you also use Vision.
-Just keep partial file names unique and list each partial directory.
-I ran into this using Vision.
-So you'll list the partial directories once for Vision configuration and again for webpack in `webpack.config.js'.
+If you are using Hapi + Handlebars this example may not work with Vision Templates.
+So instead use use this plugin and just keep partial file names unique and list each partial directory.
+Now you get {{ file }}.
+I ran into this naming convention issue using Vision.
+You will still list the partial directories once for Vision configuration,  and again for webpack in `webpack.config.js'.
+See the examples below.

-Currently support for context like: {{> header title="page title"}} is non-working.
+Should note, currently support for context like: {{> header title="page title"}} is not tested.
+Use data: instead.

-## Usage
+## Vision Usage

-With Vision include:
+Vision include:

 `partialsPath: [__dirname + '/src/partials', __dirname + '/src/partials/example'], // and so on`

-With webpack2 include "webpack.config.js":
+webpack.config.js include":

 ```javascript
 var path = require("path");